Social Icons

 Directed by Stuart Gordon

-This movie is more of a joke than it is meant to be scary, all through the 77 minutes of the movie I kept wondering, “Who in their right mind, came up with a script that has dolls facing up directly to humans”, the idea is just bull.
+This movie is more of a joke than it is meant to be scary.
+All through the 77 minutes of the film, I kept wondering, “Who in their right mind came up with a script that has dolls facing off directly against humans?”
+The idea is just bull.

-Stuart Gordon, the man behind this film tried to put you on the edge of your sit… (emphasis on the word tried); there were scenes where we get to see side glances from the toys as they sat on their shelves (SMH).
+Stuart Gordon, the man behind this film, tried to put you on the edge of your seat (emphasis on the word tried).
+There were scenes where we get to see side glances from the toys as they sat on their shelves (SMH).

-Like most horror movies that seem to have a kid in the picture acting like a go between for the adults and the evil creatures, the child is initially not believed and often silenced when he or she airs their views on the strange happenings, with some other grownups giving out logical explanations to defeat what the child is saying.
+Like most horror movies that feature a kid acting as a go-between for the adults and the evil creatures, the child is initially not believed and often silenced when they share their views on the strange happenings.
+Some grownups even give logical explanations to dismiss what the child is saying.
+The same happens here.
+The people involved in this movie are passersby who are forced to stay in a house-like hotel where the owners have a huge collection of dolls.
+And, as the name of the movie implies, the dolls start killing the people.

-There is no other way to look at it, any scene in the movie that had the dolls walking towards the person they wanted to kill, will just feed you the viewer with enough ammunition to ridicule the scene as you will keep wondering why in heaven’s name he/she did not do this or that.
+There’s no other way to look at it: any scene in the movie where the dolls walk toward the person they want to kill will just give you, the viewer, enough ammunition to ridicule the scene.
+You’ll keep wondering why, in heaven’s name, the person didn’t do this or that to escape.

-The movie’s screenplay is a joke, some of the scenes that the adults were attacked looked like they wanted it, as some did little to nothing to get away from it.
-The acting is another problem in this movie, it was totally off and it was like the casting crew looked for the worst and cheapest actors available to make this movie.
+The movie’s screenplay is a joke.
+Some of the scenes where the adults are attacked make it look like they wanted it, as they did little to nothing to get away.
+The acting is another problem in this movie—it was totally off, as if the casting crew looked for the worst and cheapest actors available to make this film.

 0 comments: